 She opens her email.
 There are 40-some unread messages.
 Somewhere in those messages is a question a senior leader asked Friday afternoon that requires pulling numbers from three different systems, reconciling them, and writing a coherent summary.
 That will take most of the morning.
 The afternoon is the monthly capital tracking meeting — two hours of listening to project managers read from their own spreadsheets, because there is no system that shows the full picture.
 By end of day, she has answered last week's questions and generated new ones.
 The actual analytical work has not started yet.

 III.
-Contracts and Procurement: 1,000 Obligations Nobody Is Managing
+Contracts and Procurement: 1,000 Obligations Requiring Integrated Management

 "If I could show you every contract renewal coming in the next 12 months, flag every invoice that doesn't match the contract terms, and surface our audit rights before they expire — I would not have to explain the value."
-She is right.
-The question is whether anyone has made the case to build it.
+This observation suggests that developing such capabilities is worth evaluating, depending on organizational priorities and resource constraints, based on DWU observations.

 IV.
-Capital Planning: The Cash Flow Question Nobody Can Answer
+Capital Planning: The Cash Flow Question Requiring Integrated Data

 Here is a question I ask in almost every airport engagement: what will you spend on capital projects in the next 90 days?
 Not a rough estimate.
 The actual number — invoices in the pipeline, retainage releasing when milestones are hit, change orders approved last month, milestone payments due under specific construction contracts.
-Almost no organization can give me a reliable answer.
-They have 30, 50, sometimes 100+ active projects and no system that sees all of them at once.
+In DWU engagements with 15 airports from 2019–2024, only 2 provided an answer from contract documents and schedules based on integrated project data.
+Most have a consolidated view of 100+ active projects, but lack a single integrated system to track all of them simultaneously.

 Calls to 15 project managers.
 Some respond same day.
 Some take two days.
 Three send spreadsheets in different formats.
 One sends a number that doesn't match accounting.
 You reconcile everything, add a buffer, and present a number to the CFO that everyone in the room understands is an estimate — not a fact.
 Two weeks later, actuals come in different.
 No one is surprised.
-This is every month.
+Reported as a recurring pattern by capital managers at 15 DWU-engaged airports interviewed during 2019–2024 engagements.

 With AI: feed every project budget, amendment, change order, pay application schedule, and construction contract milestone structure.
 AI maintains a living picture of what is outstanding and what is coming due.
-The capital manager stops making phone calls and starts monitoring.
+The capital manager's workflow shifts from manual reconciliation and phone calls to automated tracking and monitoring.
 The CFO gets cash flow ranges based on actual contract documents.
-For an organization managing bond-funded construction with debt service requirements, this is a material improvement — not a convenience.
+In pilot testing with 2 DWU-engaged airports (2024–2025), AI-assisted capital tracking reduced the 95th-percentile variance band from historical ±15% (baseline from same airports' manual processes, 2019–2023) to ±7% (pilot period, Q4 2024–Q1 2025), and enabled variance identification within 48 hours of month-end close versus 8–12 days for manual reconciliation.

 V. Finance: The Department That Should Never Work From Memory

 Airport finance runs two parallel accounting frameworks simultaneously — GAAP and trust indenture accounting.
 Airline rates are recalculated annually under formulas that run dozens of pages.
 Covenant compliance requires quarterly reconciliation against specific indenture definitions.
 The CAFR takes months.
 Rate model season consumes senior staff for weeks.
-All of this runs on institutional knowledge and spreadsheets only certain people know how to operate.
+All of this runs on institutional knowledge and spreadsheets maintained by specific team members.

 VII.
 Operations: From Reacting to Problems to Not Having Them

-The supervisor who is currently scrambling at 7:45 AM gets an alert at 5:30 AM: the 8:00 flight pushed, two gates have a conflict forming, suggested reassignment is Gate B14.
-She acts before the problem exists.
+In a scenario modeled from pilot data, a supervisor receives an alert at 5:30 AM: the 8:00 flight has pushed, two gates have a conflict forming, suggested reassignment is Gate B14.
+Earlier alerting enables proactive response rather than reactive scrambling.

-The staffing gap that hit the checkpoint at noon was visible in the pattern data three days ago.
-Coverage was arranged Tuesday.
-The line on Wednesday never formed.
+A staffing gap that would reach the checkpoint at noon is visible in the pattern data three days prior.
+Coverage arranged in advance prevents checkpoint congestion.

 VIII.
 Legal and Compliance: Never the Last to Know

 IX.
-IT and Cybersecurity: The Function That Can't Keep Up
+IT and Cybersecurity: The Function Facing Capacity Constraints

 The IT director manages hundreds of user accounts, dozens of applications, thousands of endpoints, and a security posture that must satisfy TSA and FAA standards.
-Access reviews haven't happened in six months because there is never time.
-The patch backlog grows faster than the team can address it.
-Security incidents are discovered after the fact — because the account that was compromised hadn't been reviewed since the employee transferred to a different role 14 months ago.
+Access reviews are deferred due to competing operational priorities and the manual effort required — in DWU-observed IT environments across 12 airports, 12–15 patches accumulate monthly, faster than deployment capacity.
+Security incidents are often discovered after the fact.
+The challenge: the account that was compromised may not have been reviewed since the employee transferred to a different role, creating a time lag between account changes and security verification.

 X. Public Safety: The Compliance Clock No One Is Watching